Code-Institute-Submissions/Sndrahel-Happy_Feets/testing.md

     Expected: From the product detail view, the customer should be able to leave reviews on any of the products.

-    Result: From the product detail view, the customer can leave a review and rating on products if they are logged in. - Not working!!
+    Result: From the product detail view, the customer can leave a review and rating on products if they are logged in.

 <br>